guard/guard/README.md

 Plugins that don't belong to a group are part of the `default` group.

-Another neat use of groups is to group dependant plugins and stop processing if one fails.
+Another neat use of groups is to group dependent plugins and stop processing if one fails.
 In order to make this work, the group needs to have the `halt_on_fail` option enabled and the Guard plugin needs to throw `:task_has_failed` to indicate that the action was not successful.